FaceND/Button_Scroll/README.md

 - Dynamic Button Visibility: The "Scroll to Recent" button appears when you scroll back on the chart and disappears when you are at the most recent bar.
 - Convenient Navigation: One-click navigation to the most recent bar on the chart.
-- Customizable Appearance: The button's position, size, color, and font can be easily customized.

 ## Installation